Page images

 A. J. C.

-DR. LIVINGSTONE. - In a letter, dated January 18, addressed to Sir Edward Sabine, President of the Royal Society, by Sir Thomas Maclear, Astronomer Royal at the Cape of Good Hope, occurs the following passage: "I am very anxious for news of Dr. Livingstone.
-The last was from Ujiji, dated in May.
+DR. LIVINGSTONE.
+In a letter, dated January 18, addressed to Sir Edward Sabine, President of the Royal Society, by Sir Thomas Maclear, Astronomer Royal at the Cape of Good Hope, occurs the following passage: "I am very anxious for news of Dr. Livingstone. last was from Ujiji, dated in May.
 Ujiji is seated near the north-east border of Lake Tanganyika.
 He had been robbed of the supplies forwarded to him from Zanzibar; and the chief of the place refused the assistance he needed, or to permit letters from him to be conveyed to Zanzibar.
 He had written some forty letters while slowly recovering from illness, which he wished to forward.
 Some of these, no doubt, were records of astronomical observations made at particular localities.
 He attributed the hostility of

 And let the thorn-pricks heal, and take my the people to their suspicion that he would ex